mrh42/vtf/README.md

 `./main 262359179 3781738011656 3789738911656 0`

 The arguments are the exponent to be test, starting and ending K-values, and the vulkan device number to be used.
-Note that the startng K values will be reduced to be 0 mod (19399380), so it might jump back a little.
+Note that the starting K values will be reduced to be 0 mod (19399380), so it might jump back a little.

 Factors tested are computed by K * 2 * P + 1.
 To compute a starting K by factor bit size X, use 2^(X-1) / P.
 Using the unix 'dc' calculator, you can do something like: